-Governance and Priori ties Committee - 12 Measuring Success -Calls for Service from the public Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+Measuring Success -Calls for Service from the public Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Number of Calls for Service 6,285 6,200 6,200 2.
-How well did we do it? of Calls for Service Resolved 5,301 5,220 5,220 Story behind the data The Calls for Service Prog for Service is to respond t effectively. • - 5,301 Calls for Service we ere resolved in 2014.
-Customers have called in timely response and for m • • • The City reimburses citize timely fashion thereby min 3.
+How well did we do it? of Calls for Service Resolved 5,301 5,220 5,220 Story behind the data The Calls for Service Prog for Service is to respond t effectively. • 5,301 Calls for Service were resolved in 2014.
+Customers have called in timely response and for m • The City reimburses citize timely fashion thereby min • • ' 3.
 Is anyone better off?
-Story behind the data Staff attend to customer of expressed their gratitude telephone calls, and letter diligent and efficient. to staff through post-cons truction surveys, Where do we want to go?
-Expand Calls for Service Utilize online tools to engate concerns directly into the the City's website will be leliminate the need for during the concerns of the concerns directly into the concerns directly int age and empower the cor City of Victoria website.
-T inked to the internal datal mmunity to raise their The Calls for Service o
+Story behind the data Staff attend to customer of expressed their gratitude telephone calls, and letter diligent and efficient. to staff through post-cons struction surveys, Where do we want to go?
+Expand Calls for Service Utilize online tools to engaconcerns directly into the the City's website will be leliminate the need for dup age and empower the cor City of Victoria website.
+I inked to the internal data mmunity to raise their The Calls for Service on